spree/spree/guides/content/developer/deployment/deployment_options.markdown

 Normally the first concern when deploying your store is choosing the correct software stack, server sizes and roles.

-Using the [Spree Deployment Service](deployment-service) you can avoid the hassle of choosing and configuring all the individual components, and jump straight to getting your application deployed using our preconfigured and tested software stack.

 ***
 This guide assumes basic familiarity with Spree.
 Please refer to the [Getting Started Guide](getting_started_tutorial) for details on how to